hassanali1228/hassan/_posts/2024-01-25-toml-resume.md

 <span style="color:red">P.S.</span>

-Trying a new thing here on the blog, where I share how I am tackling "real-life" problems with code.
+Trying a new thing here on the blog, where I share how I code.
 You are most welcome to code review in the comments :)